Response of quantum spin networks to attacks: Response to attacks

 \subsection{Projective attacks}

 We consider networks with $n=20$ spins, and projectively measure $20\%$ of the spins.
 We vary the measurement strength $q$, and the strategy used to choose the projected spins.
 We perform these attacks on the ground states of an ensemble of ER, WS, and BA networks, and calculate the complex network of the emergent MI network in all three cases.
-In addition to averaging over the ensemble of $100$ networks for each network model, we also average over $100$ realizations of the attack, i.e. $100$ different combinations of the spins that we project, for the ground state on each imprinted network.
+In addition to averaging over the ensemble of $100$ networks for each network model, we also average over $50$ realizations of the attack, i.e. $50$ different combinations of the spins that we project, for the ground state on each imprinted network.

 In Fig.~\ref{fig6}, we consider the case that the networks are attacked by a projective measurement along $\hx$, where the attacked spins are chosen randomly.
 Figure~\ref{fig6} plots the moments of the distributions of $k_i/(n-1)$, $C_i$, and $d_{ij}$ after this attack.
 As in Fig.~\ref{fig4}, panels (a-c) plot the average of $k_i/(n-1)$, $C_i$, and $d_{ij}$, panels (d-f) plot the width of their distributions, and panels (g-i) plot the skew.
-Panels (a-b) have eight curves each -- six curves for exact calculations, and two for MF.
-The other panels do not have the MF curves.
+Panels (a-c) have eight curves each.
 The solid blue/red/green curves correspond to the case that the attacked nodes in each ER/WS/BA network are completely projected ($q=1$) to the $\hx$ direction.
 The dotted curves correspond to partially projecting the attacked spins to $\hx$ with strength $q=0.5$.

 Remarkably, we find that the three solid curves for exact results in Figs.~\ref{fig6}(a-c) again overlap with each other when plotted versus $\lambda$, and the three dotted curves also overlap with each other.
 This occurs even though the imprinted networks have very different structures and different $Z$.
 Our calculations indicate that imprinted complex networks (such as WS and BA networks) do not show a more robust response to projective measurement along $\hx$, as compared to non-complex (i.e ER) networks.
 This is completely different from the case of classical network attacks, where the response of the system is highly dependent on whether the network is complex.